esphome/esphome-docs/components/sensor/pulse_counter.rst

 - **total** (*Optional*): Report the total number of pulses All options from :ref:`Sensor <config-sensor>`.

+- **hardware_pulsecounter** (*Optional*, bool): Only valid on ESP32!
+  This option activates the highly accurate hardware `pulse counter peripheral <https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/pcnt.html>`.
+  Due to hardware limidations a maximum of 8 hardware pulse-counters can be used, however a mix of hardware and software pulse-counters is possible.
+  Defaults to `FALSE` on ESP8266 and to `TRUE` on ESP32.

 - All other options from :ref:`Sensor <config-sensor>`.